 Several studies have suggested that people whose stores of vitamin D are low may be more vulnerable to COVID-19.
 Dr. David Meltzer of the University of Chicago compared pre-existing vitamin D measurements with the risk of COVID-19 infection.
 The results of his study show a clear link between low vitamin D and COVID-19 infection risk.

 Susceptibility to infection is not the only possible link between vitamin D and COVID-19.
 Through its impact on the immune system, vitamin D may also affect the likelihood of cytokine storm.
 This is a potentially deadly immune system over-reaction.
 Cytokine storm may occur as a consequence of many different conditions, but it appears to be one of the dangerous consequences of severe COVID-19.
-People with adequate levels of vitamin D seem less vulnerable to this complications.
+People with adequate levels of vitamin D seem less vulnerable to this complication.